elisecode247/example-to-do-app/README.md

 ## Note To Self
 - all api errors will return json and all url errors will return error pages
+- Using oAuth for authentication is a hack.
+It was originally designed only for 3rd party api authorization.
+It worked so well for authentication, it became the norm.
+There is a new protocol for using oAuth called openId, but github doesn't seem to use it yet.
 ## References
 - [Silence npm errors when running eslint](https://github.com/eslint/eslint/issues/7933)
 - [Fields in a user table](https://dba.stackexchange.com/questions/3537/what-are-some-common-and-useful-fields-for-a-users-table-in-a-database)